godotengine/godot-website/collections/_article/year-in-review-2024.md

 So let us celebrate the past year by looking back at one key highlight per month - an event the team attended, a major project milestone being reached, or a fun moment online the Godot community gathered around.
 Likewise, we looked at the release dates of notable [Godot games on Steam](https://steamdb.info/tech/Engine/Godot/) and decided to introduce you to some favorites alongside our own news.

 Of course, we cannot forget the sheer amount of technological progress being made by thousands of contributors, so for the purpose of this review we checked in with the different maintainers as well.
-Find a summary of the most notable change per engine area below (and tell us about your personal highlight [in the comments](https://forum.godotengine.org/))!
+Find a summary of the most notable change per engine area (and tell us about your personal highlight [in the comments](https://forum.godotengine.org/))!

 # Tech Highlights